Advanced Micro Devices

 AMD needed to find a solution that would leverage their existing system architecture and deliver accurate costing information at the detailed and aggregate levels.
 Business leaders required access to accurate cost information at the following levels:

-• Work Center: First level of costs for semiconductor processing.
-Typical semiconductor processes include activities like die, assembly and test.
+- Work Center: First level of costs for semiconductor processing.
+Explore semiconductor technology processes which include activities like die, assembly and test.

 Additionally, the company’s business leaders, realizing that knowledge is the key to improved performance, wanted to increase exposure of important cost information to their facilities worldwide.
 By implementing ImpactECS, AMD could design cost models to track costs at each production stage to provide the breadth of information needed by plant personnel, cost managers and business leaders alike.